chmarti1/wstrike/README.md

 is NOT available to update `wsadmin`.

 Once a "put" operation is successful, the RPi should automatically restart to force all changes to take effect.
+Note that the status LEDs don't necessarily turn off when that happens.

 See also the `./wsadmin/README.md` for more information.